A guide for entrants - With previous Fastnet Experience

 - Minimum experience requirement of 300 miles of offshore racing completed by 50% of the crew (but not less than 2), including the Person in Charge, and within 12 months preceeding the start of the Rolex Fastnet Race

-At least 30% of the boat's crew (but not less than 2), including the Person in Charge, must have completed training to Section 6 of the ISAF Offshore Special Regulations within 5 years of the start of the race
+At least 30% of the boat's crew (but not less than 2), including the Person in Charge, must have completed training to Section 6 of the World Sailing Offshore Special Regulations within 5 years of the start of the race

-The basic requirements of the boat's suitability have not changed from 2013, although there is a new exemption from Monohull maximum length for yachts entered into the Transatltantic Race 2015.
+The basic requirements of the boat's suitability have not changed from 2017.
 A brief description follows and further information can be found in the Complete Guide:

 |Hull Construction||See Complete Guide if in doubt|